osg-htc/technology/docs/policy/software-support.md

     It can shorten the number of times you ask for information because it collects quite a bit for you.
 -   If you run across a problem that has a chance of being hit by other users:
     -   Is there a bug we should fix in the software?
 Open a Jira ticket.
     -   Is there something we could improve in the software?
-Notify the Software Manager.
+Notify the Software Area Coordinator.
     -   Is there a way to improve our documentation?
-Notify the Software Manager.
+Notify the Software Area Coordinator.
     -   Can you extend our troubleshooting documents to help people track this down more quickly?
         Consider the troubleshooting documents to be as much for us as for our users.
     -   Is this something that other Technology Team members should be aware of?